oigbutcherjr-boop/SPT-TraderGen/README.md

 When publishing:

 1. **State the dependencies**: Your mod requires `com.serenity.tradergen` v1.5.0+ and `com.wtt.commonlib` v2.0.20+ (WTT - CommonLib)
-2. **Do not include** the TraderGen DLL or other authors' packs in your zip
+2. **Do not include** the TraderGen/WTT-CommonLib DLL or other authors' packs in your zip
 3. **Include your assets**: Ensure `assets/avatar.jpg` and any quest icons are present
 4. **Test** by extracting and running the server before publishing